Bill Nye breaks down the science of Starbucks’ Nitro Cold Brew

 This isn’t the first time Nye has been enlisted for commercial purposes.
 Back in 1997 he appeared in an ad for the Smithsonian, and 20 years after that, it was a Super Bowl spot for Persil detergent.

-Nye’s caffeinated science class is part of a larger “Whoa, Nitro” campaign, created by Starbucks’ in-house creative studio.
+Nye’s caffeinated science class is part of a larger “Whoa, Nitro” campaign, created by Starbucks’ in-house creative studio and agency Big Spaceship.

 Honestly, it’s just a relief Nye didn’t end up singing Don Ho’s “Tiny Bubbles.”